 After bringing the hormone concentrations to the same unit of measure, the calculation of the P/E2 ratio itself is straightforward:

 Check out other ratio calculators, such as cholesterol ratio calculator.

 What is progesterone to estrogen ratio used for?

-It is a parameter used to determine hormonal dominance in patients with results within normal ranges of progesterone and estradiol (measured in luteal phase of the menstrual cycle):
+It is a parameter used to determine hormonal dominance in patients with results within normal ranges of progesterone and estradiol (measured in the luteal phase of the menstrual cycle):

-- Progesterone (P or Pg): 11 - 29 ng/mL or 35 - 92 nmol/L
+Progesterone (P or Pg): 11-29 ng/mL or 35-92 nmol/L.

-In healthy women, progesterone/estradiol ratio should be between 100 and 500.
+In healthy women, the progesterone/estradiol ratio should be between 100 and 500.
 If it's higher than that, it may indicate progesterone domination, and if it's lower, then estrogen domination is more likely.

-Conclusion: A high estradiol/progesterone ratio on the day of ovulation induction predicts the success of intra cytoplasmic sperm injection.
+Conclusion: A high estradiol/progesterone ratio on the day of ovulation induction predicts the success of intracytoplasmic sperm injection.

 During IVF-ET, controlled ovarian hyperstimulation results in excessive follicular development and supraphysiologic serum concentrations of E2 and P.